 Details of exactly which Perl regular expression features are and are not supported by PCRE are given in separate documents.
 See the pcrepattern and pcrecompat pages.
+There is a syntax summary in the pcresyntax page.

 Some features of PCRE can be included, excluded, or changed when the library is built.
 The pcre\config() function makes it possible for a client to discover which features are available.
 The features themselves are described in the pcrebuild page.
 Documentation about building PCRE for various operating systems can be found in the README file in the source distribution.